Bylaws of the Faculty, Department of Astrophysical and Planetary Sciences

-A. The Rostered Faculty of the Department of APS shall, for these Bylaws, be defined to consist of all individuals who hold the rank of Professor, Associate Professor, Assistant Professor, Teaching Professor, Teaching Associate Professor and Teaching Assistant Professor in the Department.
+- The Voting Faculty of the Department of APS shall, for these Bylaws, be defined to consist of all individuals who hold the rank of Professor, Associate Professor, Assistant Professor, Teaching Professor, Teaching Associate Professor and Teaching Assistant Professor in the Department.

-B. The Non-Rostered Faculty of the Department of APS shall consist of those individuals holding academic appointments of any professorial level in the following categories: Attendant, Adjoint, Adjunct, Research, Visiting, and Emeritus, as well as Instructor and Lecturer.
+- The Non-Voting Faculty of the Department of APS shall consist of those individuals holding academic appointments of any professorial level in the following categories: Attendant, Adjoint, Adjunct, Research, Visiting, and Emeritus, as well as Lecturer and Scholar-in-Residence.

-C. The Faculty of the Department of APS shall consist of the Rostered Faculty and the Non-Rostered Faculty.
+- The Faculty of the Department of APS shall consist of the Voting Faculty and the Non-Voting Faculty.

 Article II.
 Departmental Governance:

 1. The Chair is the executive officer of the Department, and as such shall be responsible for ensuring that the Department follows departmental, college, and university policies and for coordinating department and interdepartmental activities.
-The Chair shall call and preside at departmental meetings, act on specific recommendations of the Faculty, approve teaching schedules as submitted by the Department Curriculum Committee, plan the departmental budget, and carry on such financial negotiations with the responsible administration as are deemed necessary for the academic program of the Department.
-The Chair shall coordinate efforts at recruitment of new faculty.
-As outlined below in Articles III, IV, and V, the Chair shall appoint all standing committees and ad hoc committees, but not the Executive Committee or the Nominating Committee (Article IIA.5), and shall provide adequate supervision to insure that the functions herein assigned to such committees, or to the Faculty as a whole, are carried out.
+The Chair shall call and preside at departmental meetings, act on specific recommendations of the Faculty, oversee the teaching mission, plan the departmental budget, and carry on such financial negotiations with the responsible administration as are deemed necessary for the academic program of the Department.
+The Chair shall oversee personnel matters and coordinate efforts at recruitment of new faculty.
+As outlined below, the Chair shall appoint all standing committees and ad hoc committees (Article IV), but not the Executive Committee (Article III) or the Nominating Committee (Article II.A.5), and shall provide adequate supervision to ensure that the functions herein assigned to such committees, or to the Faculty as a whole, are carried out.
 In all such duties, the Chair shall actively seek the advice of the Faculty.

-2. The Chair shall communicate to the University administration results of faculty votes, recommendations for salary increases as presented by the Executive Committee (Article III), and his/her own recommendations on reappointments, terminations, promotions, and tenure.
+- The Chair shall communicate to the University administration results of faculty votes where appropriate, recommendations for salary increases as presented by the Executive Committee (Article III), and their own recommendations on reappointments, terminations, promotions, and tenure.

-5. At the beginning of the final year of the Chair's term, the Rostered faculty shall select from its membership, excluding the Department Chair, a three-person Nominating Committee whose responsibility shall be first to canvass opinion of the Rostered Faculty and then to present a slate of candidates for Chair.
+- At the beginning of the final year of the Chair's term, the Voting faculty shall select from its membership, excluding the Department Chair, a Nominating Committee of at least three persons whose responsibility shall be first to canvass the opinion of the Voting Faculty and then to present a slate of candidates for Chair.
 A previous or current Department Chair shall be eligible for renomination.

-6. The Rostered Faculty shall recommend to the Dean a nominee for Chair at a special meeting no later than the beginning of the final semester of a Chair's term.
-A nomination shall require a two-thirds majority vote of the Rostered Faculty.
-The voting privilege of each Rostered Faculty member shall not be forfeited should his/her absence from the election be required.
+- The Voting Faculty shall recommend to the Dean a nominee for Chair no later than the beginning of the final semester of a Chair's term.
+A nomination shall require a two-thirds majority vote of the Voting Faculty by written ballot (Article VI.G.1).

-7. The Rostered Faculty of the Department may recommend to the Dean that a Chair be removed from that position by a two-thirds majority vote of the Voting Faculty taken by written ballot (Article VI.G.2).
+- The Voting Faculty of the Department may recommend to the Dean that a Chair be removed from that position by a two-thirds majority vote of the Voting Faculty taken by written ballot (Article VI.G.2).

-1. The APS department shall have two Associate Chairs, an Associate Chair of Undergraduate Education and an Associate Chair of Graduate Education.
+- The APS department shall have two Associate Chairs, an Associate Chair of Undergraduate Education, and an Associate Chair of Graduate Education.

-2. The Associate Chairs shall be nominated and elected to serve two-year terms, preferably staggered, and are subject to annual approval of the Chair.
-The chief functions of the Associate Chairs shall be to assist the Chair in his/her duties with concurrence of the Dean (Article IIA of the Bylaws).
+- The Associate Chairs shall be nominated and elected to serve two-year terms, preferably staggered, and are subject to annual approval of the Chair.
+The chief functions of the Associate Chairs shall be to assist the Chair in their duties with concurrence of the Dean.

-3. The Associate Chairs shall be members of the Rostered Faculty and in compliance with Article III.B, and shall be nominated by the Chair or Chair-designate.
-Election of an Associate Chair shall require a two-thirds majority of the Rostered Faculty.
+- The Associate Chairs shall be members of the Voting Faculty, in compliance with Article III.B, and shall be nominated by the Chair or Chair-designate.
+Election of an Associate Chair shall require a two-thirds majority of the Voting Faculty.

-1. The Chair may appoint an Associate Chair or, if and Associate Chair is not available, a member of the Rostered Faculty to serve as Acting Chair during absences of the Chair less than one month.
-The Acting Chair must hold the rank of Assistant, Associate, or Full Professor.
+- The Chair may appoint an Associate Chair or, if an Associate Chair is not available, a member of the Voting Faculty to serve as Acting Chair during absences of the Chair of less than one month.
+The Acting Chair must hold the rank of Associate or Full Professor.

-2. If the Chair is to be absent from the Department for longer than one month, the Chair’s appointee (following the conditions in Article II C.1 above) must be confirmed for the designated period of absence by a simple majority of the Voting Faculty, and subject to approval by the Dean.
+- If the Chair is to be absent from the Department for longer than one month, the Chair’s appointee (following the conditions in Article II C.1 above) must be confirmed for the designated period of absence by a simple majority of the Voting Faculty, and subject to approval by the Dean.